datrueonejay/ReportsWorkbench/README.md

 Repository Organization:

+/app - Holds all the code used to run the client.

 /docs - Holds all the files used to create our team website.

 /product_backlog - Holds all our versions of the personas and user stories document.

 /server - Holds all the code used to run our server (see README.md in /server).

-/app - Holds all the code used to run the client.
+/sprint-backlog - Holds all the tasks, plans, reports, and burndown charts for each of our sprints.

 ****